We want to pool together our specialties and do research, recording, photography and filming trips across the country and abroad.

 For the UK we’ll be focusing around radio stations that run episodes of ‘Going Wild with Wildlife’, our radio show.
 We’ll hunt out old disused railway lines nearby that once formed part of the thriving rail network.

 We’ll explore how nature has and is reclaiming those old lines, interviewing people working along those routes to help protect nature, who need ours and your help to advance their work still further.

-We believe The People’s Countryside Project offers an excellent opportunity to those in need of specialist help, acting as a means of reaching out.
+We believe The People’s Countryside Filming Project offers an excellent opportunity to those working out in nature, in need of specialist help, acting as a means of reaching out.
 This service comes at very little cost and serves to benefit them.

 We will do live one hour and pre-recorded radio shows and film episodes of the People’s Countryside with the same people whilst on location giving exposure on multiple platforms.
 Together with producing a photographic reference archive.

 We will also do one off documentaries on any interesting subjects we come across.

 - We’re currently working on funding for our next focus which is the Old Wycombe Railway that ran from Maidenhead to Princess Risborough, and on to Kennington Junction just outside Oxford.

 - This will be produced in a series of films, radio shows and a photography project, starting with the first five episodes being edited right now.

 - We will explore the plight of the colony of bats in the tunnel in Horspath, giving you the chance to help.

 For abroad we want to make one off or multiple films, documentaries and video diaries, audio recordings and photographic archives etc in relation to research trips we make to far flung places across the world.